-Only a few min walk north of the train station main entrance.
-The hotel running by the Official Assam tourism.
-It’s nice and clean hotel, with very helpful staffs.
+Only a few min walks north of the train station main entrance.
+The hotel is running by the Official Assam tourism.
+It’s a beautiful and clean hotel, with accommodating staffs.
 There is Guawathi tourist information outside the hotel, where you can get free maps and great information about everything in Assam.

 Kaziranga National Park

-There’re quite a few accommodation options around Kaziranga National Park, and most of the seemed to accept foreigners too.
+The are quite a few accommodation options around Kaziranga National Park, and most of them seemed to accept foreigners too.

 I recommend not to stay close to the highway.
-The yellow coloured guesthouse on the right side on the highway (heading to Guwahati) is 200Rs for a basic room.
-But the walls are so thin so every time a truck passes by, and they’re a lot of big trucks passing by, it feel like the roof is the gone collapse.
+The yellow coloured guesthouse on the right side of the highway (heading to Guwahati) is 200Rs for a basic room.
+But the walls are so thin so every time a truck passes by, and they’re a lot of big trucks passing by, it feels like the roof is the gone collapse.

-It’s better to walk up the small hill on the up site of the road, where the gate with Kaziranga National Park is located.
-There are about 10 different hotels there; from dorm to Deluxe room in eco-hotel that holds high European standard
+It’s better to walk up the small hill on the opposite side of the road, where the gate with Kaziranga National Park is located.
+There are about ten different hotels there; from dorm to Deluxe room in eco-hotel that holds high European standard

 Aranya Tourist Lodge, Kohara, Kaziranga National Park.